Trotskystation/ss13d/README.md

-# SS13d
+# libss13d
-Space Station 13 daemon intended for use with Trotskystation fork of Yogstation
+IPC library for use with SS13d